At VA Bedford Healthcare System, we’re dedicated to improving the lives of Veterans and their families every day.

-VA Bedford Healthcare System provides you with outstanding health care, trains America’s future health care providers, and conducts important medical research.
+VA Bedford Healthcare System provides outstanding health care, trains future health care providers, and conducts important medical research for Veterans in Middlesex and Essex counties in Massachusetts.

 Health care and services

-We provide you with health care services at four locations serving Veterans in Middlesex and Essex counties in Massachusetts.
-Facilities include our Edith Nourse Rogers Memorial Veterans’ Hospital in Bedford, and three community-based outpatient clinics in Lynn, Haverhill, and Gloucester.
-To learn more about the services each location offers, visit the VA Bedford health services page.
+We provide health care services at four locations serving Veterans in the region.
+Facilities include our Edith Nourse Rogers Memorial Veterans' Hospital in Bedford, and community-based outpatient clinics in Lynn, Haverhill, and Gloucester.

 Our mental health programs include vocational services, peer services, homeless services, and outpatient mental health services.
-Our mental health service line is a nationally recognized leader in the areas of psychosocial rehabilitation, research, and education.
+Our mental health service line is a nationally recognized leader in psychosocial rehabilitation, research, and education.

-VA Bedford Healthcare System is one of the leading health care systems serving Veterans in the VA New England Healthcare System.
-We’re an innovative care center within VA New England Healthcare System (VISN 1), which includes medical centers and clinics in Connecticut, Maine, Massachusetts, New Hampshire, Vermont, and Rhode Island.
+VA Bedford Healthcare System is part of the VA New England Healthcare System (VISN 1), which includes medical centers and clinics in Connecticut, Maine, Massachusetts, New Hampshire, Vermont, and Rhode Island.

 Research and development

-At Edith Nourse Rogers Memorial Veterans Hospital, we conduct research to discover knowledge, develop VA scientists and health care leaders, and create innovations that advance health care for Veterans and the nation.
-We offer Veterans the opportunity to participate in and benefit from our work.
-Our goal is to use research to promote better health and health care for all.
+At VA Bedford Healthcare System, we conduct research to discover knowledge, develop VA scientists and leaders, and create innovations that advance health care.
+We offer Veterans opportunities to participate in and benefit from our work.
+Our goal is to promote better health and care through research.

-Our research department is internationally recognized for its study of geriatric and behavioral research.
-We use non-VA funding sources like universities, charitable foundations, and for-profit companies to fund our research and education.
-In doing so, we support the health and well-being of Veterans and the general population.
+Our research is internationally recognized, especially in geriatric and behavioral studies.
+We use non-VA funding from universities, foundations, and companies to support Veterans and the general population.

 Major research areas include studies on: